Reconfigure Google Analytics with the

-defer attribute for faster page loading and improved user experience.
+defer attribute to eliminate render blocking, boost page speed and improve user experience.

-Particularly if you don't need Google Tag Manager or just want to load Google Analytics resources directly, analytics.js and the companion inline snippet can be set up to load in the background and then execute after the page has otherwise rendered.
+Particularly if you don't need Google Tag Manager or just want to load the analytics resources directly, Google Analytics can be set up to load in the background and then execute after the page has otherwise rendered.

 Two Parts, Two Steps